 Playa del Cura, "The Priest's Beach", has a beach of dark native sand which is open to the sea and so has proper waves, unlike some of the enclosed bays.

 The beach-front at Tauro is relatively undeveloped, though it does have a desalination plant providing water for the golf course just up the valley.

 More recent development has taken place along the beachfront, stretching back up the valley.

 The main beach here is of imported golden sand and is sheltered by a man-made breakwater; next to it there is a rocky beach which has proper waves and an old stone jetty.

-Amadores beach, with its white sand and beautiful blue water is one of the most popular beaches in the area.
-There are plenty of bars and restaurants and, for the energetic, scuba diving in the bay or pedalo hire.
+The man-made "Lovers' Beach", with its imported white sand and beautiful blue water, is one of the most popular beaches in the area.

 Patalavaca is a resort linked to Arguineguín, many of whose hotels are built on the face of the cliff below the costa road, and so one enters many of them on the top floor.